MagnumOpuses/af-connect-outbox/README.md

 ```

 ## API Specification
-1. `\registerToken` POST API for registering the session token with some value.
+1. `/registerToken` POST API for registering the session token with some value.
 The body is JSON Object like the following
 ```javascript
 {